man-goat/YATA/readme.md

 In order of priority

 - [x] i should be able to append text to the page and see it in real time on any tabs
-- [ ] i should be able to remove an item when I am done with it
+- [x] i should be able to remove an item when I am done with it
 - [ ] i should be able to use markdown.
 - [ ] i should be able to have multiple "topics"
-- [ ] multiple users can use the system without
+- [ ] multiple users can use the system without any issues